Frequently asked questions

 We calculate the midpoint of each household income band, provided by CACI, and then calculate the total borrowing threshold by multiplying the loan-to-income ratio (LTI) by each income band.

-How is ‘Ownership and rental affordability’ calculated?
+How is ‘Ownership and rent’ calculated?

 Homeownership monthly cost